 Quartus II is a sophisticated CAD system.
 As most commercial CAD tools are continuously being improved and updated, Quartus II has gone through a number of releases.
-The version known as Quartus II 4.0 is provided with this book on a CD-ROM.
+The version known as Quartus II 5.0 is used in this tutorial.
 For simplicity, in our discussion we will refer to this software package simply as Quartus II.